ozbillwang/vagrant-box-resize/README.md

     cd /dev/mapper
     ls -l

-you can get the name as "VolGroup-lv_root"
+you get the name as `VolGroup-lv_root` or other name, depend on.

 6) replace the finding in resize.sh file.